binlv0211-prog/COSS_JLSM/README.md

 ## Core Functionality

 The repository provides a comprehensive framework for joint latent space modeling, including data generation, model estimation, and performance evaluation.
+All core functions used in the implementation are organized in the `functions/·` folder.

 ### 1. Data Simulation and Evaluation
 *   `data_process.R`: A utility script for generating synthetic datasets and calculating evaluation metrics (e.g., recovery accuracy, predictive performance).